CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Conclusion

 \subsection{Acknowledgements}

+The authors would like to thank three anonymous referees for valuable feedback, which greatly improved the clarity of our results and the paper's presentation.

 This work was partially funded by an NSF Collaborative Research Framework: Basic ALgebra LIbraries for Sustainable Technology with Interdisciplinary Collaboration (BALLISTIC), a project of the International Computer Science Institute, the University of Tennessee’s ICL, the University of California at Berkeley, and the University of Colorado at Denver (NSF Grant Nos.
 2004235, 2004541, 2004763, 2004850, respectively).
 MWM would also like to acknowledge the NSF, DOE, and ONR Basic Research Challenge on RLA for providing partial support for this work.
-RM's contributions to this work were made before joining Sandia, when he held affiliations with ICSI, UC Berkeley, and LBNL.